rishabh-panda/Book-Vook/README.md

 ## Problem Statement

 Since the pandemic has begun, students have been receiving a good amount of books and study materials delivered via courier per semester.
 The materials can be divided into core and non-core domains.
-For instance, Engg.
-Maths, Signal Processing and Networking find their place under core subjects, whereas P. Com. and Biology are listed under the non technical wing of syllabus that demands theoretical expertise.
-Therefore, students should always have a choice to receive a particular volume in either electronic format (PDFs, ODP, Doc) or hardcopy, depending upon their need in this online world of education.
+For instance, Engineering Mathematics, Digital Signal Processing and Data Communication & Networking (DCN) find their place under core subjects, whereas Professional Communication and Engineering Biology are listed under the non technical wing of syllabus that demands theoretical expertise.
+Therefore, students should always have a choice to receive a particular volume in either electronic format (PDFs, ODP, Doc) or hardcopy, depending upon their need in this online era of education.
 This customized mechanism will help a learner optimize his study routine by reading books from a combination of: <br /> <br />
 ● Electronic devices (laptops/smartphones/tabs) and <br />
 ● Paperback (hardcopy). <br /> <br />
 This, as a consequence, will not only help save the transport & delivery charges but will also exponentially reduce the production amount of paper in institutions on a global scale.